 Your application package must include:

 Note: These documents must reflect that you possess the competencies required, as well as how you gained/developed the competencies.
-Applicants failing to do so will be screened out of the process.
+Candidates failing to do so will be screened out of the process.

 Stage 2: Screening

-Your application package will be reviewed to determine if you possess the competencies sought, including the COPAT or equivalent, as well as first aid/CPR certification and a driver's licence.
-If screened in, you will proceed to stage 3.
+Your application package will be reviewed to determine if you possess the competencies sought, including first aid/CPR/AED certification and a valid Class 5 driver's licence.
+If screened in, you will proceed to stage three.
 If not, your application will not be considered further; you will not be contacted.

 Successful candidates will be placed in a pool for the facility (or facilities) they expressed interest in.
 As opportunities become available, candidates will be drawn from the pool.

-You will receive a conditional offer of employment and be placed on a list to attend the next scheduled Induction Training Program.
+You will receive a conditional offer of employment and be placed on a list to attend the next scheduled Induction Training Program (ITP).

 The offer will be conditional upon you:

 Note: Candidates will remain in the pool for a maximum of six months.
-If not offered employment in that period, they are required to resubmit an application along with proof of COPAT within six months.
+If not offered employment in that period, they will be required to start the process over.

 The process for re-hiring individuals who were previously employed in a provincial facility varies depending upon the length of time that has lapsed since they left their position.
 Generally speaking, any absences of greater than two years will require the completion of the entire recruitment and training process.
 The requirements for absences less than two years will be determined by a formal "gap analysis" to determine appropriate requirements.